thomasprade1/clinical-reasoning-medqa-sct/README.md

 If you use the datasets provided here, please cite the original contributors:

-**MedQA-USMLE** is a publicly available dataset of USMLE-style multiple-choice questions introduced by Jin et al. (2021).
+**MedQA-USMLE** is a publicly available dataset of USMLE multiple-choice questions introduced by Jin et al. (2021).
 The test split comprises 1,273 four-option questions sourced from real US medical licensing examinations.
 Original dataset: https://github.com/jind11/MedQA